 When is conservation framing or museum framing recommended?

-We recommend you consider conservation framing or museum framing in all cases involving items of high financial, historical, sentimental value.
+We recommend conservation framing or museum framing in all cases involving items of high financial, historical, sentimental value.

-The specialist materials and procedures used will protect valuable artwork, for example, and will prolong the life of 3D objects such as jerseys, baby shoes/clothes, or other items.
+The specialist materials and procedures we use will protect valuable artwork, and will prolong the life of 3D objects such as jerseys, baby shoes/clothes, or other items.

 One of our expert staff members will talk you through the measures involved and their benefits when you bring the item(s) to us.
-Together, we will decide the perfect framing plan for you, after full consideration of the item(s) and your budget too.
+Together, we will decide the perfect framing plan for you.

 The very best type of framing